- NURS FPX 6614 Assessment 1 Defining a Gap in Practice: Executive Summary.

 Summary of Selected Nursing Diagnosis

-For the collaborative case, the nursing diagnosis chosen is “Risk for Imparied Transition Management,” which covers the factual hazard risk factors during the course of transition such as: medication errors, the inadequacy of the follow up care, and the lack of social support.
+For the collaborative case, the nursing diagnosis chosen is “Risk for Impaired Transition Management,” which covers the factual hazard risk factors during transition such as medication errors, the inadequacy of follow-up care, and the lack of social support.

 Supporting Strategies and Best Practices:

 Detailed medication reconciliations upon admissions and discharges can identify various types of mistakes and make it unlikely for those mistakes to be transmitted upon the patient’s discharge.
-The use of electronic health records (EHRs) as well as well specified protocols guarantee safety and agreement in medication managements across care settings.
+The use of electronic health records (EHRs) as well as well-specified protocols guarantees safety and agreement in medication management across care settings.

 Planning of the Intervention And Expected Outcomes

 The elderly patients being transitioned from the hospital to home care will benefit from the scope and standards of practice that care coordination involves.
-It starts via a complete evaluation of patients`their desires (Smith et al., 2020).
-Through this evaluation, specific goals are formulated and interventions based on research evidence are chosen which include the standardized protocols for a patient-centered care plan, medication reconciliation, and education of patient.
-Implementation means that it involves organically organized cooperation among healthcare providers, patients, caregivers and community resources.
+It starts via a complete evaluation of patient’s desires (Smith et al., 2020).
+Through this evaluation, specific goals are formulated and interventions based on research evidence are chosen which include the standardized protocols for a patient-centered care plan, medication reconciliation, and education of patients.
+Implementation means that it involves organically organized cooperation among healthcare providers, patients, caregivers, and community resources.

 Conclusion